emsarchive/obsidiansite/_notes/Public/The Policy of Communist Parties Towards Intellectuals.md

 The general deterioration of the intellectuals' economic and social position in capitalist countries, their objective closeness to the working class have exerted much influence on many intellectuals, involving them in class struggle.
-Lenin's words that the intelligentsia attaches itself to the wage-workers  ‘’as capitalism increasingly deprives the intellectual of his independent position, converts him into a hired worker and threatens to lower his living standard’’, are true to this day.
+Lenin's words that the intelligentsia attaches itself to the wage-workers  ‘’as capitalism increasingly deprives the intellectual of his independent position, converts him into a hired worker and threatens to lower his living standard’’[^3], are true to this day.

 No other social group has ever developed so acute socioeconomic heterogeneity and ideological contradictions which often overshadow the sense of social identity.
-V.I.Lenin said that the intelligentsia "most consciously, most resolutely and most accurately reflect and express the development of class interests and political groupings in society as a whole".
+V.I.Lenin said that the intelligentsia "most consciously, most resolutely and most accurately reflect and express the development of class interests and political groupings in society as a whole"[^4].